fachat/csa_ultracpu/README.md

 3. video generation.
 4. SPI interface and boot

-On the CPU side of the CPLD it is actually a rather almost normal 65816 computer, with the exception that the bank register (that catches and stores the address lines A16-23 from the CPU's data bus) is in the FPGA, and that there is no ROM.
+On the CPU side of the FPGA it is actually a rather almost normal 65816 computer, with the exception that the bank register (that catches and stores the address lines A16-23 from the CPU's data bus) is in the FPGA, and that there is no ROM.
 The ROM has been replaced with some code in the FPGA that copies the initial program to the CPU accessible